jimmyangel/morinricardo/content/post/2020-10-01-librorojoetv-cms.md

 #### Page: metodos/librosrojos, and open menu ####

+This shows how the page looks on the site.

 <p align="center">
   <img src="/images/uploads/librorojo-cms-1.png"/>
 </p>

 #### Associated CMS editing page

+This shows how the same content above is viewed in the CMS.

 <p align="center">
   <img src="/images/uploads/librorojo-cms-2.png"/>